Madahva/My-learning-area/Notes/Front-end/3) JavaScript/JavaScript Bases.md

 These include trigonometric, logarithmic, exponential, and other functions.

- the `Math` object has a large variety of methods.
+ The `Math` object has a large variety of methods.

  you can use the **Date** object and its methods to work with dates and times in your applications.
 The `Date` object has a large number of methods for setting, getting, and manipulating dates.

 ---

 ### Arrays
 An array is a single object that contains multiple values enclosed in square brackets and separated by commas.